crystal-lang/crystal-website/_pages/install/nightlies.md

 But they allow trying out new features and ensuring compatibility for existing code bases.

-It's recomended to test against nightlies regularly in order to notice any issues ahead of time and avoid surprises with the next relase.
+It's recommended to test against nightlies regularly in order to notice any issues ahead of time and avoid surprises with the next release.

 ## Linux